sfilges/OligoAnalysis/README.md

 a wrapper script "umi_pipeline.sh" is provided in this repository in the "src" folder.

-In you computing environment with bwa and umierrorcorrect installed, navigate to the folder containing the fastq files.
+In your computing environment with bwa and umierrorcorrect installed, navigate to the folder containing the fastq files.
 The following command assumes the wrapper script has been placed in the same folder as the fastq files.

-Use the following command, specifying the input directory ".", the compete path to the bed file "-b" and reference fasta "-r".
+Use the following command, specifying the input directory ".", the complete path to the bed file "-b" and reference fasta "-r".
 Also set the flags "-f" and "-c".
+This will not generate any QC reports.

 ```
 ./umipipeline.sh -i . -b ../assay_regions.bed -r ../reference.fa -f -c